Uniswap/org-v1/src/pages/docs/v2/03-oracles/01-guides/01-how-do-uniswap-oracles-work.md

 ## Using Uniswap V2 price oracles

 Importantly, Uniswap V2 is not opinionated on how you use the cumulative price variable.
 The cumulative price simply enables measurement of time weighted average prices.
-A single measurement it is not sufficient to measure the time weighted average price across any period other than from the smart contract creation to the current time.
+A single measurement is not sufficient to measure the time weighted average price across any period other than from the smart contract creation to the current time.

 In order to measure the time weighted average price, you must compare the cumulative price at the beginning and the end